Star Wars Galaxies Chronicles

 The Holocron

 Gotep Vegitunks was my twin brother’s main character.
 He followed Crimson Republic in the months leading up to Crystal Valley.
 The leader of CR, Jarel Elus, would become the first and last mayor of Crystal Valley itself.
-Gotep Vegitunks used a holocron here for the first time, and was given his first task on the path to becoming a Jedi.
+Gotep Vegitunks used a holocron here for the first time and was given his first task on the path to becoming a Jedi.

 Before the New Game Enhancement (NGE), becoming a Jedi took a dedicated player several months just to unlock the Force Sensitive slot.
 In the earliest days of Star Wars Galaxies, it was said that there were only a few Jedi that existed per server.
-When a Force-sensitive slot was unlocked, there would be a global message on every players’ screen.
-The path to becoming a Jedi was a perilous one, as bounty hunters shadowed your every movement and the punishment for death was cruel and unusual.
+When a Force-sensitive slot was unlocked, there would be a global message on every player’s screen.
+The path to becoming a Jedi was a perilous one, as bounty hunters shadowed your every movement, and the punishment for death was cruel and unusual.
 Your entire game was based on secrecy.
 It should have stayed that way.

 Months after launch, the developers created another way to unlock the Force-sensitive slot.
-The rare and expensive Holocrons would become an influental part of the game.
+The rare and expensive Holocrons would become an influential part of the game.
 It was also a large economic motivator in building Crystal Valley on Dantooine, near the Force Crystal Hunters Cave.

 A Guide to Becoming a Jedi